A Contour Integral-Based Algorithm for Computing Generalized Singular Values: Preliminaries

 FEAST is an algorithm that makes use of~\eqref{eq:spectral_projector} to compute the eigenvalues within \(\Omega\).
 In practice, an approximate spectral projector \(\tilde P_{\Omega}(H)\) is applied because a numerical quadrature rule is performed to evaluate the right-hand-side of~\eqref{eq:spectral_projector}.
 For instance, if \(\Omega=\SET{\xi\in\mathbb C}{\lvert\xi-\mu_0\rvert<\rho}\), the trapezoidal rule applied to \(\partial\Omega\) yields

 where \(\xi_j\)'s are equally-spaced quadrature nodes on \(\partial\Omega\), and \(\omega_j\)'s are the corresponding quadrature weights.
 Then a number of shifted linear systems with multiple right-hand-sides need to be solved; see~\cite{FSFI2013,OKTS2010,SFT2013} for discussions on how to solve these linear systems efficiently.
 Since \(P_{\Omega}(H)\cdot Z\) is computed only approximately, a few steps of subspace iteration may be needed to refine the solution.
-In practice, an ellipse instead of a circle can be used as the contour to achieve more rapid convergence, and the trapezoidal rule often has satisfactory accuracy here since the integrand is a sufficiently smooth periodic function; see, e.g., \cite{GPTV2015,TW2014} for detailed discussions.
+In practice, an ellipse instead of a circle can be used as the contour to achieve more rapid convergence, and the trapezoidal rule often has satisfactory accuracy here since the integrand is a sufficiently smooth periodic function; see, e.g., \cite{AT2015,GPTV2015,TW2014} for detailed discussions.
 The Zolotarev quadrature is sometimes a good alternative to the trapezoidal rule, especially when some unwanted eigenvalues are close to the contour~\cite{GPTV2015}.

 In reality we need to estimate the number of eigenvalues in \(\Omega\), which is equal to \(\trace\bigl(P_{\Omega}(H)\bigr)\), as this number is often not known in advance.
-For small-to-medium size problems, the number of desired eigenvalues can be determined by computing the positive index of inertia through the \(LDL\herm\) decomposition of two shifted matrices~\cite{Parlett1998}.
+For small- to medium-size problems, the number of desired eigenvalues can be determined by computing the positive index of inertia through the \(LDL\herm\) decomposition of two shifted matrices~\cite{Parlett1998}.
 For large-scale problems, stochastic trace estimators~\cite{AT2011,DPS2016,FTS2010,GDL2022,Girard1989} are often used.
+If estimating \(\trace\bigl(P_{\Omega}(H)\bigr)\) becomes expensive, an alternative approach is to gradually double the dimension of the trial subspace, i.e., the number of columns of \(Z\), until a clear gap in the spectrum is detected.

 The FEAST algorithm also carries over to generalized eigenvalue problems.
 For instance, for a Hermitian--definite matrix pencil \((H,M)\), the corresponding spectral projector becomes

 which is a self-adjoint positive semidefinite operator in the \(M\)-inner product.
 Hence there is no essential difference compared to the usual symmetric eigenvalue problem.